 Paul L. Koenig is the newly appointed Voices of Omaha artistic director.
-No stranger to the organization, he first performed the tenor solos with the artists in 1997 and has sung many of the performances of Messiah since then.
+Koenig is no stranger to the organization; he first performed the tenor solos with the artists in 1997 and has sung many of the performances of Messiah since then.

-Koenig earned his Bachelor of Music Education degree from Morningside College (Sioux City, Iowa), and his Master of Music Education degree from Vandercook College of Music (Chicago, Ill.).
+Koenig earned his Bachelor of Music Education degree from Morningside College (Sioux City, Iowa).
+His Master of Music Education degree work was finished at Vandercook College of Music (Chicago, Ill.).
 A career music educator, he taught in public school music programs at Sanborn, Iowa; South Sioux City, Neb.; and Omaha.
 He was minister of music at Dundee Presbyterian Church (Omaha) from 2003-2014.
-He conducted several major works for special services at Dundee including The Seven Last Words of Christ (Dubois), Christmas Oratorio (Saint-Saëns), Requiem (Fauré), and Messiah (Handel).
+He conducted several major works for special services at Dundee Presbyterian Church including The Seven Last Words of Christ (Dubois), Christmas Oratorio (Saint-Saëns), Requiem (Fauré), and Messiah (Handel).

-Koenig has also enjoyed serving as a voice instructor at several universities including Augustana University in Sioux Falls, S.D.; Creighton University and Grace University, both in Omaha.
-He currently teaches voice in the music school of the University of Nebraska at Omaha where he also was the interim choral director in 2014-15.
+Koenig has also enjoyed serving as a voice instructor at Augustana University in Sioux Falls, S.D.; Creighton University and Grace University, both in Omaha.
+He currently teaches voice in the University of Nebraska at Omaha music school.
+Additionally, he was the interim choral director for UNO school of music in 2014-15.

-Soprano Jamie Reimer performs regularly in opera, oratorio, and recital venues with musical artists around the United States, and recently returned from a recital tour in Sydney, Australia.
+Soprano Jamie Reimer performs regularly in opera, oratorio, and recital venues with musical artists around the United States.
+She recently returned from a recital tour in Sydney, Australia.
 Her concert appearances include performances of Mozart’s Requiem, Handel’s Messiah, Canteloube’s Chants d’Auvergne, Beethoven’s Symphony No. 9 and Choral Fantasy, as well as Liszt’s Christus for the American Liszt Society’s international festival.
 Favorite operatic repertoire includes Fiordiligi (Cosi fan tutte), Contessa Almaviva (Le nozze di Figaro), Erste Dame (Die Zauberflöte), and Anna Maurrant (Street Scene).
 She has performed with Opera Omaha, Omaha Symphony Chamber Orchestra, Lincoln Symphony, Hastings Symphony, and the Northern Iowa Symphony Orchestra.
-She has also appeared in several musical theater roles, including Tessa (The Gondoliers), Rapunzel (Into the Woods), and Martha Jefferson (1776).
+Reimer enjoys musical theater roles and has appeared as Tessa (The Gondoliers), Rapunzel (Into the Woods), and Martha Jefferson (1776).

-Reimer serves as Assistant Professor of Voice at the University of Nebraska at Lincoln (UNL).
+Reimer is Assistant Professor of Voice at the University of Nebraska at Lincoln (UNL) Glenn Korff School of Music.
 Her responsibilities include teaching applied voice and courses in opera techniques.
 She previously taught at Midland Lutheran College (now Midland University, Fremont, Neb.).
 Her scholarly work has earned several awards, including a National Association of Teachers of Singing Internship, John F. Kennedy Center for Performing Arts Internship, the Othmer Fellowship, the Maude Hammond Fling Fellowship, and the Theodore Presser Scholar award.

 Reimer earned the Doctor of Musical Arts and Master of Music degrees at UNL, and the Bachelor of Music degree at Hastings College.
 She is a member of the National Association of Teachers of Singing, College Music Society, the National Opera Association, and Sigma Alpha Iota International Music Fraternity.

 Janet Carlsen Campbell enjoys a busy career as an oratorio, concert and chamber singer.
-Her recent solo appearances have included Bach’s Messe in h-moll, Johannes-Passion, and Matthäus-Passion, Mozart’s Requiem, Beethoven’s Symphony No. 9, Mendelssohn’s Elijah, Duruflé’s Requiem, and Corigliano’s Of Rage and Remembrance.
-She has appeared as a soloist with numerous orchestras, festivals and professional choirs, including The North Carolina Symphony, The Phoenix Symphony, Drottningholm Baroque Orchestra, Kansas City Symphony, Santa Fe Pro Musica, Boston Pops Esplanade Orchestra, Santa Fe Chamber Music Festival, Berkshire Choral Festival, Music in the Mountains Festival (Durango, Colo.), Conspirare (Austin, Texas), The Washington Chorus, Kansas City Chorale, Houston Masterworks Chorus, and the Phoenix Chorale.
-Campbell has also performed at the Classical Music Festival in Eisenstadt, Austria and has taken the stage with Conspirare at various venues in France and Denmark.
+Recent solo appearances include Bach’s Messe in h-moll, Johannes-Passion, and Matthäus-Passion, Mozart’s Requiem, Beethoven’s Symphony No. 9, Mendelssohn’s Elijah, Duruflé’s Requiem, and Corigliano’s Of Rage and Remembrance.
+She has appeared as a soloist with numerous artists, orchestras, festivals, and professional choirs, including The North Carolina Symphony, The Phoenix Symphony, Drottningholm Baroque Orchestra, Kansas City Symphony, Santa Fe Pro Musica, Boston Pops Esplanade Orchestra, Santa Fe Chamber Music Festival, Berkshire Choral Festival, Music in the Mountains Festival (Durango, Colo.), Conspirare (Austin, Texas), The Washington Chorus, Kansas City Chorale, Houston Masterworks Chorus, and the Phoenix Chorale.
+Campbell has also performed at the Classical Music Festival in Eisenstadt, Austria.
+She has taken the stage with Conspirare at various venues in France and Denmark.

-Campbell appears on the Phoenix Chorale’s Grammy Award-winning recording, Spotless Rose: Hymns to the Virgin Mary, and was featured on its recordings, A Southwest Christmas and Shakespeare in Song.
+Campbell appears on the Phoenix Chorale’s Grammy Award-winning recording, Spotless Rose: Hymns to the Virgin Mary.
+Also, she is featured on its recordings, A Southwest Christmas and Shakespeare in Song.
 She appeared with Conspirare on the PBS program A Company of Voices, Conspirare in Concert.
-She is a featured artist on Conspirare’s Requiem recording which won the prestigious Edison Award (2010), and also sang on the ensemble’s Sacred Spirit of Russia recording, which was the 2015 Grammy Winner for Best Choral Performance.
+She is a featured artist on Conspirare’s Requiem recording which won the prestigious Edison Award (2010), and also sang on the ensemble’s Sacred Spirit of Russia recording.
+Campbell can also be heard on Phoenix Chorale-Kansas City Chorale’s Rachmaninoff: All-Night Vigil, which was the 2015 Grammy winner for Best Choral Performance.